Back to the blog

 Moves:

-White sacrifices two pieces early to expose the king—but has almost nothing in return.
+White sacrifices two pieces early to coax out the king — but gets almost nothing in return.

 Why It’s a Trap Gambit:

-Survives only on surprise value or if Black doesn’t castle.
+It only survives due to surprise value or if Black doesn’t castle.

 Verdict: